Nagpur Metro

-On 11 December 2022 Prime Minister Narendra Modi inaugurated phase 1 of Nagpur Metro completely and start phase 2 of Nagpur Metro.
+Currently, Phase II of Nagpur Metro is under construction and will add 43.8 km to the existing network, connecting areas like Hingna, Kanhan, Butibori MIDC, and Transport Nagar.
+Civil work, including pier erection and viaduct construction, has already commenced on several stretches.
+The geotechnical investigation and land acquisition phases have been largely completed, and construction is in full swing across multiple corridors.

+Phase III of Nagpur Metro is a proposed 11.5 km corridor from Sitabuldi to Koradi, planned under the ₹25,567 crore Comprehensive Mobility Plan.
+The corridor, which branches at Kasturchand Park station, will feature both elevated and underground sections—marking the city's first underground metro stretch.
+It is expected to serve around 1.47 lakh daily commuters by 2054.
+A second 25 km corridor from Mankapur Chowk to Rachana Junction along the Inner Ring Road is also planned, initially for electric buses, with potential future upgrade to a metro corridor.

 History

-The project was conceived during the year 2012, when cities having population of more than 20 lakh were made eligible for having a metro rail system.
-This decision by the government had made 12 cities in India eligible for the metro rail, including Nagpur.
-Kamal Nath, then Union minister for urban development, then proposed a metro rail in Nagpur and called for a detailed project report from the state government.
+The project was conceived during 2012, when cities of more than 2 million were made eligible for having a metro rail system.
+This decision by the government made 12 cities in India eligible for metro rail, including Nagpur.
+Kamal Nath, then Union minister for urban development, proposed a metro system in Nagpur and called for a detailed project report from the state government.

 On 22 February 2012, the Nagpur Improvement Trust (NIT) signed an agreement with Delhi Metro Rail Corporation (DMRC) to prepare the Detailed Project Report (DPR) for the metro rail in Nagpur.
 The Central Ministry had allocated ₹2.4 crore to the State Government for carrying out the DPR work.

 Special Purpose Vehicle

-To execute the project, the Cabinet approved setting up of Nagpur Metro Rail Corporation Limited (NMRCL) now known as Maharashtra Metro Rail Corporation Limited(MAHA-METRO).
+To execute the project, the Cabinet approved setting up of Nagpur Metro Rail Corporation Limited (NMRCL) now known as Maharashtra Metro Rail Corporation Limited (MAHA-METRO).
 Maha Metro is a Special Purpose Vehicle (SPV) created for the smooth implementation and operations of the Nagpur Metro Rail Project and is a joint venture of the Government of India and the Government of Maharashtra, with 50:50 equity.
-Maha Metro shall be solely responsible for the successful and timely completion of the project and its subsequent operations.
+Maha Metro is solely responsible for the successful and timely completion of the project and its subsequent operations.